 Origins

 James Mayer de Rothschild (1792-1868) was in Paris from the age of 19, co-ordinating the purchase of specie and bullion for his brother Nathan (1777-1836).
 Between 1814 and 1815 he was the lynchpin in Nathan’s plan to supply Wellington’s armies with funds.
 Originally trading as J M Rothschild, James changed the name of the firm to de Rothschild Frères with James, Amschel (1773-1855), Salomon (1774-1855), Nathan (1777-1836) and Carl (1788-1855) as partners.
-By 1823 the Paris House was firmly established as banker to the French government.

 Early business